Nokia N73: Variants

 Besides the original edition, Nokia released three other variants of N73.

 Music Edition

 In addition to the basic N73, Nokia subsequently released the N73 'Music Edition' in 2007.
 The 'multimedia button' on the keypad has been replaced with a button that starts the music player on the phone.
-The Music Edition also includes a 2 GB memory card and the phone is completely black.
+The Music Edition also includes a 2 GB miniSD card and the phone is completely black.
 The music player on the Music Edition supports album art and visualisations, while the regular N73 does not.
+Except the regular N73 has been updated firmware V4.0850.43.0.1.

 The Music Player application stays in the background at all time (even when music is not being played).
 In the later firmware versions this application can be terminated, but doing so prevents the Music Edition remote control from working, until the application is started again by using the phone's keypad.

 Internet Edition

 The 'N73 Internet Edition' was essentially the Music Edition, but retaining the 'multimedia button' function, rather than a dedicated 'music button'.
 The 'N73 Internet Edition' is not available in the Middle East and North Africa.